jenkinsci/startup-trigger-plugin/README.md

 Defaults to zero, allows you to specify the [Quiet Period](https://jenkins.io/blog/2010/08/11/quiet-period-feature/) before scheduling the job.
 ## Advanced Configuration
 ### Node parameter name
-The parameter name for Startup Trigger to use when specifying which node to run on.
+The parameter name for Startup Trigger to use when specifying which node triggered the job.
 Useful if the default NodeLabelParameter value is a label and you want to run the job on the node that triggered the job's execution.

+This can also reference a StringParameter, if instead you want the name of the started node to be handed to a job as an argument.
 ### Trigger build on:
 This pulldown provides a few options for what types of startup events should trigger builds:
   - Run on initial connection (Default)